-- Ask your child questions so he can talk about his feelings, and you can make sure he’s not confused about what’s going to happen.
+- Ask your child questions so they can talk about their feelings, and you can make sure they are not confused about what’s going to happen.

-- Be very specific about how the surgery will help, telling him things such as “you won’t get sick as much or have as many sore throats.”
+- Be very specific about how the surgery will help, telling them things such as “you won’t get sick as much or have as many sore throats.”

-- Remind him that you’ll be at the hospital the whole time.
+- Remind them that you’ll be at the hospital the whole time.

 - Talk about going to the hospital -- a good general rule is to talk 2 days ahead of time for a 2 year old, 3 days for a 3 year old, and so on.

-- Tell your child that the doctor is taking just his tonsils out, nothing else, and he won’t look any different.
+- Tell your child that the doctor is taking just their tonsils out, nothing else, and they won’t look any different.